A Response to Ben Carson's Creation vs. Evolution Video

 Now, as far as absolute dating, that is whether a deposit is 65 million years old or 130 million years old, scientists must rely on radiometric dating (which is slightly different than carbon dating, which can only give reliable dates to about 50,000 years old).
 Radiometric dating itself relies on igneous rocks, or the types of rocks made from cooling lava.
 It can even be volcanic ash, which ends up in a lot more locations than lava flows.
 When the lava solidifies into rock, all of the elements in it become 'frozen'.
 However, radioactive elements will still decay, breaking down into other elements.
 By measuring the relative quantities of the radioactive elements and their decay products, and by knowing the half life of the radioactive element, it's possible to determine how long it's been since the lava cooled to form the rock.
 Of course, as with everything else, there are things the scientists have to watch out for, such as contamination which would skew the ratios, but these types of issues are understood and accounted for (see that Wikipedia link for a much more detailed description of how it all works).
 I've actually discussed radiometric dating before in review of a creationist book I read, Book Review - Thousands, Not Billions, Part II.

 But fossils typically occur in sedimentary layers, not igneous layers.
 So how do you use igneous layers to date fossils?
 The answer is dating the igneous layers or volcanic ash above and below the sedimentary layers you're interested in.
-This is the simplest, most direct way to date a fossil.
+This is the simplest, most direct way to date a fossil, and the preferred way if you can manage it.
 But recalling the discussion above about known layers and index fossils, even if you don't have any igneous layers or ash around the fossil site you're interested in, if you can determine what layer it fits into in the geologic column, and that layer itself has been dated with igneous rock or ash at different sites, then you can at least narrow down the age range of your fossil (though not nearly as narrowly as if there were volcanic debris above and below the fossil).

 I tried to avoid most of the Big Bang and cosmology questions, since I don't know as much about those topics as evolution.
 Plus, just imagine how long this entry would have been if I'd responded to all of Carson's mistakes on those topics, as well.
 So, for the most part, I'm just going to direct readers to this article by physicist Lawrence Krauss, Ben Carson's Scientific Ignorance.
 There were three quotes I couldn't pass up, though.